sordina/sordina.github.io/_drafts/value_perception_action_theory_of_mind.markdown

 * Theory of mind in group dynamics
 * An unambiguous language for relativistic perceptive description
 * A method for generating description tables
+* Automatic duplicate removal
+* A formula for description-numbers sans-duplicates
+* Methods of aggregation for perceived actions
+* Methods of aggregation for perception of actions
+* The bad-pineapple (tropical-geometry)

 ## What's Next?